We have amazing faculty. View the full list below, or use the form to filter the list.

 Neha Lodha, PhD

-Assistant Professor, Department of Health and Exercise Science & Biomedical Engineering
+Associate Professor, Department of Health and Exercise Science & Biomedical Engineering

 Neuromuscular mechanisms of impaired motor control in healthy (young and older adults) and diseased populations (stroke and transient ischemic attack).
 Functional consequences of impaired motor control during activities of daily living such as bimanual gripping, driving, and over-ground walking.
 Developing rehabilitation protocols for improving motor function.